Control the Appearance of Marks in the View

 Starting in Tableau 23.2, when the mark type is set to be a line (Automatic or Line), you can click the Path property in the Marks card to change the line pattern.

 Use different line patterns to help differentiate secondary measures.
 For example, when you want to highlight actual values vs baseline metrics.
-Line Patterns are helpful when indicating that specific lines are thresholds (such as goals and limits) and other measures are less certain (such as a forecast or modelled data).
+Line Patterns are helpful when indicating that specific lines are thresholds (such as goals and limits) and other measures are less certain (such as a forecast or modeled data).
 Line patterns soften the visual weight of a line and can help certain trends from being the primary focus when comparing multiple trends against one another.

 - Click Path in the Marks card.